A Pet Is Not Just For Lockdown

 Every penny spent here helps them look after the animals in their care meaning that the plum and apple crumble that I simply had to try, tastes even better than it already is.
 There is also an excellent WIFI service which puts my local Costa Coffee in Haywards Heath to shame!

 So having got my bearings it was time to have a wander.
-First stop would have been the aviary had it not been for that darn Avian Flu restriction so it was on to the cattery where one of the lovely staff was cleaning out a couple of cages with two mischievous black cats watching on and occasionally pouncing on anything that moved or was removed from their hopefully temporary home!
+The next stop would have been the aviary had it not been for that darn Avian Flu restriction so it was on to the cattery where one of the lovely staff was cleaning out a couple of cages with two mischievous black cats watching on and occasionally pouncing on anything that moved or was removed from their hopefully temporary home!
 I have always loved cats – they just do what they want and look after themselves…. often the best way to be.

 The Learning Garden

-Next up was the Yurt and Learning Garden where regular events take place for up to 30 children who will receive age appropriate learning activities and challenges in a wonderful enclosed and safe environment.
+Next up was the Yurt and Learning Garden where regular events take place for up to 30 children who will receive age-appropriate learning activities and challenges in a wonderful enclosed and safe environment.
 This is great for school parties or even small groups celebrating birthdays or special occasions.
 One subject I was interested to ask about was whether the subject of littering is explained to children.
 I was pleased to hear it is mentioned.
-This continues to be one of my biggest issues I have with the “Great” British public when I see bottles, cans, sweet wrappers and crisp packets along country lanes and out in our glorious countryside.
+This continues to be one of the biggest issues I have with the “Great” British public when I see bottles, cans, sweet wrappers and crisp packets along country lanes and out in our glorious countryside.
 Then then are our beaches!!

 It was then that I arrived at the rather luxurious rabbit pens!
 Now if I was a rabbit I would most definitely want to live here!

-Each pen had a three tiered mini mansion (I think that’s a better description than a hutch!), tasty treats and water on tap, a concrete terrace opening out into a garden area complete with tunnels and space to do what rabbits do – no not those kind of things.
-I mean hop around and nibble on grass and burrow and explore !
+Each pen had a three-tiered mini-mansion (I think that’s a better description than a hutch!), tasty treats and water on tap, a concrete terrace opening out into a garden area complete with tunnels and space to do what rabbits do – no not those kind of things.
+I mean hop around and nibble on grass and burrow and explore!
 There is a story about each rabbit and this is explained on the fence to their abode although given the luxury I would have expected electric gates.

 Mockingbirds & Turkey’s